LoopKit/loopdocs/docs/version/development.md

 ## Updates in dev

-This section is an early look at what has been added to dev since Loop 3.2.2 was released and will probably be in the next release.
+This section is an early look at what has been added to `dev` since*&nbsp;<span translate="no">Loop 3.2.x</span>*&nbsp;and will probably be in the next release.
 After the release, some of the content and graphics in this section will move to the [Releases](releases.md) page or the appropriate documentation section.

 * [Support for Libre Sensors](#support-for-libre-sensors)
 * [Modified Simulator Interface](#modified-simulator-interface)